burggraf/ionic-react-tablegrid/README.md

 }
 ```
 ### sort (optional)
-takes an object of type Sort with the current sort data
+takes an object of type Sort with the initial sort data
 ```js
 export interface Sort {
     orderBy: string;